 Now that you have a camera, these are the tips I’d recommend if you want to take great pictures.
 Remember, don’t worry if you don’t learn everything overnight.
 Practice makes perfect.

 This is so important if you want to take great pictures.
 The best pictures are taken with natural lighting, because you won’t need to edit them as much and the quality generally is higher.
-Also, my Instagram theme generally has bright tones with a splash of colour, so natural lighting is definitely important for me.
+My Instagram theme generally has bright tones with a splash of colour, so natural lighting is definitely important for me.

 Shoot during sunrise and sunset